Federal Reserve Bank of New York

 Regulatory changes and the cost of capital for banks

-We estimate the cost of capital for the banking industry and find that while the cost of capital soared for banks in the financial crisis, after the passage of the Dodd-Frank Act, the value-weighted cost of capital for banks fell differentially more than did the cost of capital for nonbanks.
-The very largest banks drive the decline in expected returns.
-Over a longer time horizon, the cost of capital for banks may be differentially higher than that for nonbanks relative to the time period before the Graham-Leach-Bliley Act was passed, although in some measures the difference is negative and/or cannot be distinguished from zero.
-We find some evidence that stress testing has lowered the cost of capital for the largest stress-tested banks, although not for those added more recently to stress testing.
+We estimate the cost of capital for the banking industry and find that, while the cost of capital soared for banks during the financial crisis, after the passage of the Dodd–Frank Act, the value-weighted cost of capital fell differentially more for banks than for nonbanks.
+The very largest banks drive the decline in expected returns, with some evidence indicating that stress testing has lowered the cost of capital for the very largest stress-tested banks.
+Changes to banks' cost of capital have real economic consequences-we find that increases in banks' cost of capital are associated with tightening in credit supply.

 Cite this item

-Anna Kovner & Peter Van Tassel, Regulatory changes and the cost of capital for banks, Federal Reserve Bank of New York, Staff Reports 854, 01 Jun 2018.
+Anna Kovner & Peter Van Tassel, Regulatory changes and the cost of capital for banks, Federal Reserve Bank of New York, Staff Reports 854, 01 Jun 2018, revised 01 Oct 2018.

 - G12 - Financial Economics - - General Financial Markets - - - Asset Pricing; Trading Volume; Bond Interest Rates